Raidi-KartheeK/Raidi-KartheeK/README.md

 ## 🚀  DevOps Engineer at BIQ Solutions Pvt.Ltd | Cloud | Automation | Kubernetes | Terraform  | CI-CD
 ---

-I’m a passionate **DevOps & Cloud Engineer** with 5+ years of IT experience, specializing in:
+I’m a passionate **DevOps & Cloud Engineer** with 5+ years of IT experience, specializing in
 - ⚡ Building scalable, secure, and highly available cloud platforms
 - 🔄 Automating infrastructure with **Terraform & Ansible**
 - 🐳 Orchestrating containerized microservices with **Kubernetes (EKS)** & Helm